FAQs

 If an applicant completed their degree outside of North America, or in a language other than English they will be required to provide all documents listed.

-Applicants will also have one required action item in the Department Check section.
-Applicants are required to upload their CV, Letter of Intent, and Department Checklist document to any one of the four spots listed.
-One spot will remain empty as CASPer results are sent directly to the department.
+Applicants will also have two required action item in the Department Check section.
+Applicants are required to upload their CV and Department Checklist document to any one of the four spots listed.
+Two spots will remain empty.
+CASPer results are sent directly to the department, and the Statement of Interest is completed using a google form and is NOT uploaded to the application system.

 For a complete list of all required documents consult the Admissions section of our website, or see the FAQ section header "What documents are required by the January 31st deadline?"

-How do I complete the Letter of Intent?
+How do I complete the Statement of Interest?

 What documents are required by the January 31st deadline?

-Applicants CV, Letter of Intent, Department Checklist, Transcripts, if applicable test of English language, and both Reference Letters must be uploaded to the online application by January 31st.
+Applicants CV, Statement of Purpose, Department Checklist, Transcripts, if applicable test of English language must be uploaded to the online application by January 31st.
 No hard copies of documents are accepted.

 Applicants must also complete the CASPer exam BEFORE the January 31st application deadline.
 For CASPer information see the FAQ heading "Where can I find more information about the CASPer testing application requirement?"